Haiti’s women face echoes of a violent past

 In Haiti, we are working with our partners at KOFAVIV to fight the normalization of rape—by demanding lighting and security in displacement camps, by holding workshops for men and women alike that teach respect for the rights of women and girls, and by calling for justice at the local and international levels.
 Until we revamp the broken judicial system in Haiti, women will continue to be raped with impunity.
 That’s why we’re also working with grassroots groups training Haitian judges on issues of gender-based violence and drafting legislation to combat sexualized violence.

 Entrenched violence is hard to overturn.
 But together, change is possible.
 With women’s groups on the ground in Haiti and MADRE pushing back against a system that is failing women, we believe we can eventually change the conception of sexualized violence from the “new normal” to something abject, rare, and absolutely unacceptable.

 Yifat Susskind is the executive director of MADRE, an international women's human rights organization.
 She works with women’s human rights activists from Latin America, the Middle East, Asia, and Africa to create programs in their communities to address women's health, violence against women, economic and environmental justice, and peace building.

-More articles in WMC Women Under Siege by Tag: Americas, Activism and advocacy, Sexualized violence, Law
+More articles by Tag: Americas, Activism and advocacy, Sexualized violence, Law